GeomaticsGlen/NSTA-OSDU-schema-checklist/README.md

 # NSTA-OSDU-schema-checklist
 This is my attempt to ingest components of the North Sea Transition Authority's (NSTA) Open Data into The Open Subsurface Data Universe (OSDU).
 Seems pretty fundamental, to me....
+This is a first pass summary generated with my own guidance for reference - links will be provided to actual reality when available.

 # 🛠️ OSDU Schema Checklist for NSTA Field Mapping